josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/02-HETEROGENEOUS_DATA/README.md

 performs chi-tests on the number of incorrect trees reconstructed under recoding and non-recoding methods using chisqrtest_comphet.csv

 ### chisqrtest_comphet.csv
-number of incorrect trees reconstructed for each phylogenetic method, trees used for simulation, and level of compositional heterogeneity (inflation parameter)
+number of incorrect trees reconstructed for each phylogenetic method, tree used for simulation, and level of compositional heterogeneity (inflation parameter)